awsdocs/aws-systems-manager-user-guide/doc_source/appconfig-creating-configuration.md

     }
 ```

 After you create the JSON Schema, you create the application as an SSM document that uses the `ApplicationConfiguration` document type\.
 When you save or update an SSM document that uses the `ApplicationConfiguration` document type, you specify the name of the corresponding `ApplicationConfigurationSchema` SSM document\.
 If the configuration data doesn't conform to the schema requirements, Systems Manager returns a validation error\.
-The system only creates a configuration that uses the `ApplicationConfiguration` document type, when it validates against the corresponding JSON Schema\.
+The system only creates a configuration that uses the `ApplicationConfiguration` document type, when the configuration validates against the corresponding JSON Schema\.

 Currently you can't create `ApplicationConfiguration` and `ApplicationConfigurationSchema` SSM documents in the console\.
 You must create them by using the AWS CLI, as shown in the following procedure\.